kiarafbickers/getbitcoinclarity.com/_drafts/2020-01-01-what-is-full-node-and-how-does-it-work.md

 title: "Bitcoin Full Nodes: What is It and How Does It Work?"
 description:
 date: 2020-01-01
-tags: bitcoin full node, bitcoin node, full node wallet
+tags: bitcoin full node, bitcoin node, full node wallet, what is a node, bitcoin network nodes, number of bitcoin nodes
 categories: [blog video]
 author: kiarabickers
 post_image: "/assets/img/blog/thumbnails/"